Losing momentum in continuous-time stochastic optimisation: Numerical Experiments

 and where $A_i\in \R^{K\times K}$ is a symmetric and positive definite matrix and $b_i\in \R^K$.
 The problem is non-convex, since the Hessian of $\bar\Phi$ (as well as the one of each $\Phi_1,\ldots,\Phi_N$) is negative definite at the origin $x=0$.
-On the other hand, outside a large enough compact, the objective function $\Phi$ is locally convex.
+On the other hand, outside a large enough compact set, the objective function $\Phi$ is locally convex.
 We considered $K=500$ (dimension of the domain), and $N=100$.
-For every $i=1,\ldots,N$, we sampled the eigenvalues of the matrix $A_i$ using a uniform distribution in $[0.05,15]$, and we obtained $b_i$ using a normal distribution centered at the origin and with standard deviation $\sigma=2$.
-At each iteration we use a mini-batch of $5$ elements of $\{ \Phi_1,\ldots,\Phi_N\}$ to compute the stochastic approximation of the gradient of $\Phi$.
-We compared the stochastic momentum method with the classical SGD.
+For every $i=1,\ldots,N$, we have sampled the eigenvalues of the matrix $A_i$ using a uniform distribution in $[0.05,15]$, and we obtained $b_i$ using a normal distribution centered at the origin and with standard deviation $2$.
+At each iteration we use a mini-batch of $\ell= 5$ elements of $\{ \Phi_1,\ldots,\Phi_N\}$ to compute the stochastic approximation of the gradient of $\Phi${, and we keep the learning rate constant along the iterations.} We have compared the SGMP with SGD.
 In this case, the learning rate is kept constant during the iterations.
 The results are reported in Figure~\ref{fig:non_convex}.
 In this case it seems that the stochastic momentum method tends to stabilise in correspondence of lower values of the objective function.
 Interestingly, we observe that the implementations with smaller $\mass$ have a faster decay in the initial iterations -- as opposed to the results obtained in the previous subsection.